 Use Your Toes To Balance

-So that your tree grows upwards and roots down at the same time press your standing leg into the floor.
+So that your tree grows upwards and roots down at the same time press your standing foot into the floor.

 The feeling is like you are trying to drill your leg downwards.
-You'll may be able to feel the bones of thigh and lower leg in one straight line pressing downwards.
+To that end it may help to focus on pressing your forefoot and/or your heel.
+You may be able to feel the bones of thigh and lower leg in one straight line pressing downwards.

 As you drill you leg downwards may feel like your pelvis then presses upwards.